BhagyaPasawala/Wired/README.md

+An app to lock in and focus on a few priorities, work on them, and repeat.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.